Sales & Support: +1 (480) 360-6463

 Calmness and Control

-ER Doctors deal with numerous patients and their conditions on a daily basis and act quickly in critical situations.
-They may often feel overwhelmed and exhausted, but their job is to control their mindset and stay calm and focused in every situation in order to properly treat patients.
+ER Doctors deal with numerous patients and their conditions daily and act quickly in critical situations.
+They may often feel overwhelmed and exhausted, but their job is to control their mindset and stay calm and focused in every situation to treat patients properly.

 Organization Skills

 The name emergency room speaks for itself.
 ER Doctors usually don’t have a regular timetable and schedule, because they can never know when an emergency may occur.
-In many unplanned and life-threatening situations, they ought to prioritize the cases, stay present and keep track of every patient.
+In many unplanned and life-threatening situations, they should prioritize the cases, stay present, and keep track of every patient.

 Communication